daytonaio/content/articles/20240819_developing_inside_containers.md

 ### Introduction

-Containerization is a game-changer for development, ensuring your app runs the same everywhere.
-If you're new to this, don't worry—VSCode makes it simple.
-In this guide, we'll cover setting up a containerized development environment in VSCode, highlight common pitfalls, and share how Daytona does it.
+Containerization has transformed how developers build and deploy software, ensuring applications run consistently across different environments.
+For those new to this approach, VSCode offers a user-friendly way to dive in.
+This guide will walk you through setting up a containerized development environment in VSCode, covering key concepts, common pitfalls, and how tools like Daytona can simplify and enhance the process by automating and standardizing your container setup.

 ### What is Containerization?

-**Containerization** lets you bundle your application and its dependencies into a single, portable container.
+**[Containerization](https://www.daytona.io/definitions/c/containerization)** lets you bundle your application and its dependencies into a single, portable container.
 This container can run consistently in any environment, from local development to production.
-Read more about [containerizatoin here](https://www.daytona.io/definitions/c/containerization)

 **Why use it?**
 1. **Consistency:** Your app behaves the same in every environment.